-Strengthening New Zealand's Resistance to Organised Crime
+Strengthening New Zealand's resistance to organised crime

-attention over the next three years and sets out a coordinated all-of-government work programme to ensure we stay on top of organised
+This document identifies a number of areas where we will focus our attention over the next three years and sets out a coordinated all-of-government work programme to ensure we stay on top of organised crime.
+August 2011.

 Printable version: Strengthening New Zealand's resistance to organised crime (PDF, 451KB)

 - Ministers' foreword